shakes76/PatternFlow/recognition/s4644376 Stable Diffusion/readme.md

 #### Comp3710 Assignment - Logan De Groot - 46443762
 ## Overview
-The diffusion model implemented is able to generate brand-new knee MRI scans that have never been seen before based off pure noise as an input, with that noise being `256x256` randomly generated tensor with values between `[0,1]`.
+The diffusion model implemented is able to generate brand-new knee MRI scans that have never been seen before based off pure noise as an input, with that noise being a `256x256` randomly generated tensor with values between `[0,1]`.
 The model implemented is a stable diffusion model which is described extensively in this [paper](https://arxiv.org/pdf/2112.10752.pdf) with the model architecture below.
-Some modifications were made to this model primarily that the conditioning module and cross attention module were deemed unnecessary due to the unneeded word text inputs and were not required to meet the specification.
+Some modifications were made to this model, primarily that the conditioning module and cross attention module were deemed unnecessary due to the unneeded word text inputs and were not required to meet the specification to generate reasonably clear images.

 ![image](images/Stable%20Diffusion%20Model)